Become a Nurse Practitioner: How to Go From RN to NP

 What Are the Benefits of Becoming a Nurse Practitioner?

 Going from an RN to an NP is a significant investment in time and money, including at least two years of graduate school.
-However, the RN-to-NP career path provides significant rewards, and most who have made this career jump say that the transition from RN to NP is worth it.
+The RN-to-NP career path offers significant rewards, and most people who have made the transition find the change enriching and worthwhile.

 Career Growth and Opportunities